MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/installing-pix-hololens.md

 > [!NOTE]
 > The first connection is always slower because binaries are being copied.

-4. When PIX has connected to the HoloLens 2, find your app in the **Select Target Process** section in the Launch UWP tab.
-Make sure **Launch for GPU Capture** is active.
-If your application is running on DX11, also make sure that **Force D3D11On12** is selected.
-Finally click **Launch**:
+1. When PIX has connected to the HoloLens 2, find your app in the **Select Target Process** section in the Launch UWP tab, and then make sure **Launch for GPU Capture** is active.

+1. If your application is running on DX11, make sure that **Force D3D11On12** is selected.

+1. Click **Launch**:

 ![Screenshot of PIX application with the select target process window and launch button highlighted](images/pix-img-13.png)